 The following paper aims at identifying the consequences that are likely to be realized when employees show commitment.

 According to Asiedu and al (2014) employee commitment has been a focal area of study in the last decade.
 It discovers that the cause for this is due to the influence and added values that the employee commitment has borne concerning employee per- formance and organizational revenues on the organization.
 In a world that has been described as competiti- ve, Lesabe and Nkosi (2007) pointed out that no organisation can operate at optimum if all organisational entities are not committed towards its objectives and strategic plans.
 Given organizations today experiencing higher levels of competition and volatility, there emerged a need to train and develop obedient employees since it would bring forth guaranteed returns to the firm.
 From their observation, Visagie and Steyn (2011) found out that highly affective committed employees will continu- ally stay with the organization due to their desire.
 This type of commitment is evident when employee’s work experiences match their expectations and needs.
 As the level of normative commitment increases on the part of the employees they will remain with the organization because they are bound to.
 Such employees may apply considerable amount of working effort in his/her organization if he/ she feels that he/she has to work hard to ensure that the employee is not let go by the organization.
-Finally continuance commitment typically results from investments like with close working relationships with others, for other employees, for retirement and career investments.
+Finally, continuance commitment typically results from investments like with close working relationships with others, for other employees, for retirement and career investments.
 These differences have to be taken into consideration since they show how some behaviors can be expected of an employee.
 It also shows the kind of work which the employee can undergo and the impact which is thereafter formed on the commitment which is later displayed.

-In the study looking at employee commitment, Becker & al (1996) established that employees are committed to their managers and organization.
+In the study looking at employee commitment, Becker et al., (1996) established that employees are committed to their managers and organization.
 This was an important finding because it means that employees fix their stare at different aspects when observing commitment.
-Becker et al (1996) also stated the commitment towards line manager was positive and significantly associated with performance.
+Becker et al., (1996) also stated the commitment towards line manager was positive and significantly associated with performance.
 Their view post conducting the research was that researchers going forward should shift from the studies revealing the commitment to the organization.
 Finally, Becker et al (1996) endeavoured to replicate the current study to help change the perspective taken by both theoreticians and professionals, in the future, regarding this type of commitment referring to the employee.
 This is a different angle concerning employees’ commitment and confirms the idea and the various outlooks and aspects concerning employees’ commitment.

 3.2 Theoritical Frame Work of Work Flexibility and Employee Commitment